Medium modifications to jet angularities using SCET with Glauber gluons: Jet Angularity Distributions in vacuum

 \subsection{Soft Function}

-Unlike the jet function, the soft function gets a significant leading contribution from the jet radius parameter, R. Therefore, the jet algorithm constraints appear in the computation of the fixed-order soft function rendering it a function of R. For the k$_{\rm t}$-type jet algorithms~\cite{Catani:1993hr,Cacciari:2008gp,CMS-PAS-JME-09-001}, this amounts to the restriction that the relative angle between any two pair of partons should be less than $R$~\cite{Ellis:2010rwa}, i.e.,
+Unlike the jet function, the soft function gets a significant leading contribution from the jet radius parameter, $R$.
+For the k$_{\rm t}$-type jet algorithms~\cite{Catani:1993hr,Cacciari:2008gp,CMS-PAS-JME-09-001}, this amounts to the restriction that the relative angle between any two pair of partons should be less than $R$~\cite{Ellis:2010rwa}, i.e., $ \Theta_{\rm alg} \equiv \Theta\!\left(\omega x\, (1-x) \tan\frac{R}{2}-k_{\perp}\right)\, $.
 For the case of a central emission ($\eta = 0$), $\omega = 2\, p_T$.
-To NLO accuracy, the soft function can be evaluated from the standard operator definition of SCET given in \eqs{eq:softqdef}{eq:softgdef}.
-This has been computed previously in Ref.~\cite{Ellis:2010rwa} which reads for both quark and gluon jets as
+The soft function has been computed previously in Ref.~\cite{Ellis:2010rwa} and its anomalous dimensions are given as,